Channighat

 Channighat is a village panchayat in Narsingpur Tehsil in Cachar district of Assam State, India.
 It is located 39 km south of Silchar, 31 km from Narsingpur and 245 km from the state capital at Dispur.

+Bengali and Meitei (Manipuri) are the official languages of this place.

 The surrounding nearby villages and its distance from Channighat are Narsingpur, Bhagabazar, Chandpur, Cleverhouse, Derby, Dholai, Jamalpur, Jibangram, Kajidahar, Nagdirgram, Panibhora, Puthikhal, Rajnagar, Saptagram, and Shawrertal.